clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

   ---

 ## You help me do the Tinnitus as Rigpa Practice:  🌿
+- Tinnitus as a doorway to Rigpa.

 In Dzogchen, Rigpa doesn’t disappear when the mind or body is uncomfortable—it doesn’t get pushed around by sounds, pain, or fatigue.
 Even screaming, persistent tinnitus can become a doorway rather than a barrier.